 - The Chalukya king built this temple to record his history of 300 victories in wars.

-- The main entrance of the temple is also called as Surya Dwaram.
+- The main entrance of the temple is also popular as Surya Dwaram.
 The main shrine is a free standing monument lying at the centre of the inner enclosure.
 The temple is a rectangular structure and has two stories.

 - One can see the sculpture design of both Turpu chalukyas’ and kakatiyas.
 Here the Goddess knownas Bala Trupura sundari.

-Festivals at Samarlakota Kumara Bhimeswara Swamy Temple
+Some of the festivals celebrated at Samarlakota Kumara Bhimeswara Swamy Temple are:

-How to reach Samarlakota Kumara Bhimeswara Swamy Temple
+How to reach Samarlakota Kumara Bhimeswara Swamy Temple?

-Places near Samarlakota Kumara Bhimeswara Swamy Temple
+Some of the temples near Samarlakota Kumara Bhimeswara Swamy Temple are:

 - Bhavanarayana swamy temple is a great place to visit that is believed to belong to Mauryas and the presiding immortal deity is Bhavanarayanaswamy.